Recognizing Signs of Drug-Seeking Behavior

 • Implausible or Nonsensical Explanations for their Visits

-Other drug-seeking behaviors of which friends and loved ones of prescription users should be mindful include watching the clock between doses, going on the street to purchase drugs when the prescribed supply runs out, casually asking to “borrow” a loved one’s supply when theirs runs out, or theft from their medicine cabinet.
+Other potential drug-seeking behaviors include heightened awareness of dosing times and seeking alternative sources when a prescribed supply is insufficient or runs out, casually asking to “borrow” a loved one’s supply when theirs runs out, or theft from their medicine cabinet.
 It’s important that clinicians be able to distinguish between drug seeking and an actual legitimate pain crisis.
-Drug-seeking behaviors can also be influenced by age, relationship dynamic and users’ basic intelligence levels.
+Drug-seeking behaviors can also be influenced by age, relationship dynamics, and users’ basic intelligence levels.

-What Do I Do If I Notice Drug-Seeking Behavior?
+What to Do If I Notice Drug-Seeking Behavior?

-• If You’re A Parent – Talk to your child, take charge, let them know what you know what’s going on, that you’re going to help them and start exploring treatment right away.
+• If You’re A Parent – Talk to your child, take charge, let them know that you know what’s going on, that you’re going to help them, and start exploring treatment right away.

 • If You’re A Sibling – Talk to other members of your family about organizing an intervention and getting your loved one help.
 If you think they’ll respond, confront your brother or sister directly, and let them know that you’re ready to help them and not judge them.